House of Switzerland: Sochi, Milan, Zurich and Interlaken

-Switzerland women's national ice hockey team in the studio of the SRG SSR at the Mobile House of Switzerland in Sochi, after winning the bronze medal at the 2014 Winter Olympics.
+17 August 2014 – Zurich: The Mobile House of Switzerland during the 2014 European Athletics Championships.
+The open balcony on the second floor was very popular for medal celebrations in front of a large audience (next to the anchor studio of the Swiss Broadcasting Corporation (SRG SSR).)

 After its first appearance in Sochi, the mobile building was used in a scaled-down version at the Giro del Gusto from 30 April to 11 May 2014 in Milan.
 In August 2014, it was used in full size on the Sechseläutenplatz in Zurich during the European Athletics Championships.

 The Mobile House of Switzerland in Zurich was erected with the help of the Swiss Armed Forces, a feat of logistics.
 Due to its complexity, construction had to be carried out partly at night.
 Streets had to be closed, traffic diverted and tram overhead lines temporarily dismantled so that the heavy-duty vehicles carrying the construction elements could reach the Sechseläutenplatz.

+Switzerland women's national ice hockey team in the studio of the SRG SSR at the Mobile House of Switzerland in Sochi, after winning the bronze medal at the 2014 Winter Olympics.
+The double-height ceiling is clearly visible.

 At the end of the European Athletics Championships in Zurich, a public reception for the Swiss athletes was held in front of the Mobile House of Switzerland on 17 August 2014.
-Thousands of fans celebrated the athletes.
+Thousands of fans celebrated the athletes as they appeared on the open balcony.

-In 2024, it was decided that the Mobile House of Switzerland would be permanently installed on the grounds of the Interlaken Air Base.
-The building will serve as a federal training facility, primarily for the Federal Office for Customs and Border Security (FOCBS), as well as an event venue.
+After the Mobile House of Switzerland had been stored in a warehouse on the site of the former Swiss Air Force airfield in Mollis for many years, it was decided in 2024 – under the leadership of the Federal Office for Buildings and Logistics (FOBL) – that the building would be permanently installed on the grounds of the Interlaken Air Base.
+The implementation of this plan took around one year, with ensuring the structural stability of this once temporary building posing a particular challenge.
+In mid-April 2026, the work to reconstruct the Mobile House of Switzerland was completed.
+The locally based firms von Allmen Architekten and Gerber + Troxler Bau AG were responsible for the planning and implementation of the permanent installation of the building.
+The Mobile House of Switzerland serves as a federal training facility, primarily for the Swiss Armed Forces and the Federal Office for Customs and Border Security (FOCBS), as well as an event venue.